My name is Jeremy Bartlett and I’m based in Norwich in Norfolk.

 At university I spent three years studying Botany, before graduating with a Genetics degree, which I then followed up with a PhD in Plant Genetics.
 When I was a student I didn’t have a garden, but I grew as many house plants as I could – limited by the small amount of money I could afford to spend on central heating.

-In the 1990s my wife, Vanna, and I ran Norwich Environmental weekenders, a local conservation group, and spent time looking at wildlife, wild flowers and fungi.
+In the 1990s my wife, Vanna, and I ran Norwich Environmental Weekenders (NEWS), a local conservation group, and spent time looking at wildlife, wild flowers and fungi.
 We also planted British wild flowers, ornamentals, fruit trees and vegetables in our back garden.

 Then in 1999 we became allotment gardeners, growing our own fruit and vegetables.

-We helped to set up Grapes Hill Community Garden in Norwich and I led the planting of the garden in 2011.
+We helped to set up Grapes Hill Community Garden in Norwich and I led the planting of the garden in 2011 and ran fortnightly gardening tasks.
 I was Chairman of the Grapes Hill Community Garden Group, which looks after the garden, from January 2012 to March 2014.

 In 2012 and 2013 we refurbished the garden at the Belvedere Centre in Norwich, our local community centre.
 Vanna landscaped the garden and I chose the plants. we were assisted by a group of volunteers (mainly friends we’d persuaded to help us out).

-From 2012 to 2016 I was involved in planting up Wensum View Park in Norwich with flower beds, fruit trees, wildflowers and a new hedge.
+From 2012 to 2016 I was involved inĀ planting up Wensum View Park in Norwich with flower beds, fruit trees, wildflowers and a new hedge.

 I volunteered as a Norfolk Master Gardener from 2010 until 2014 (when project funding ran out), helping people and communities to grow their own fruit and vegetables.